frappe/hrms/README.md

 ## HRMS

-Modern HR and Payroll Software
+Open Source HR and Payroll Software

 #### License

-GNU General Public License
+GNU GPL V3.
+(See [license.txt](license.txt) for more information).

+The HRMS code is licensed as GNU General Public License (v3) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.